Yatenga Province

 Yatenga is one of the provinces of Burkina Faso, located in the Nord Region of the country.
 In modern Yatenga, the most prominent city is Ouahigouya (also known as Waiguya).
 This city served as the capital of the kingdom of Yatenga, a powerful kingdom out of the many Mossi kingdoms, but its influence decreased in the century following French colonisation.
 The city is famed today for being home to the Naba's (traditional kings) compound and the tomb of Naba Kango.

 History

 Kingdom of Yatenga

 Yatenge was historically a powerful kingdom in the region.
 It was founded as a Mossi state along with Ouagadougou, Tenkodogo, and Gourma by invaders from neighbouring Ghana.
 Each of the Mossi states (including Yatenga) possessed a strong military that was able to repel attacks from hostile tribes and nations.

 When the European powers began their scramble for territory in Africa in the 19th century, France brokered a deal making Yatenga a French protectorate.
 Following the annexation of the other Mossi states, the area was governed as Upper Volta until the nation's independence on August 5, 1960.

+In the modern day, the Kingdom of Yatenga continues on as a traditional monarchy within Burkina Faso.

+Modern history

+On 5 September 2023, seventeen Burkinabé soldiers, thirty-six VDP militiamen, and several dozen Jama'at Nasr al-Islam wal Muslimin militants were killed during fighting in the Province.